 - Pull downs behind the head

 Once shoulder pain develops, one naturally will avoid painful movements.
 But even through the course of a normal day, many of these motions are inevitable.
 This repeated aggravation keeps the pain going.
 Essentially, you are “blowing on the coals” and therefore, the fire will never go out.
 It is important to allow the inflammation to settle down.
-This not only requires avoidance of painful movements and activities, but often a medication to reduce inflammation (such as ibuprofen or other similar medicines).
+This not only requires avoidance of painful movements and activities, but often a medication to reduce inflammation (such as ibuprofen or other similar medicines which can be found on pharmacies such as the Canadian Pharmacy).
 If exercise or sports aggravate your pain, then an imposed period of time off is needed.
 Many times some other activities are OK.
 If work aggravates your shoulder pain, then some stated restrictions or time off might be warranted.

 The restrictions or suggested forms of activity modification correspond to the usual activities that aggravate pain in the list above.
 For instance, if you play tennis and can’t serve, then just do some volleys rather than competitive tennis, ground strokes and do other aerobic activities.
 If you like to lift weights but it hurts your shoulder avoid overhead, push-ups, dips or chest work for a while.
 You can do some arm curls, triceps, lat work in front of body, modified bench press, and even some lighter deltoids work (up to but not above shoulder height).
 Try to keep your arms below shoulder height and in front of the plane of your body.